awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 Another way to check for unexpected results is to verify the number of rows that were loaded\.
 In our case, 100000 rows should have been loaded, but the load message reported loading 112497 records\.
 The extra rows were loaded because the COPY loaded an extraneous file, `customer-fw.tbl0000.bak`\.

-In this exercise, you will use a manifest file to avoid loading the wrong files\.
+In this exercise, you use a manifest file to avoid loading the wrong files\.
 <a name="tutorial-loading-acceptinvchars"></a>
 **ACCEPTINVCHARS**
 By default, when COPY encounters a character that is not supported by the column's data type, it skips the row and returns an error\.
 For information about invalid UTF\-8 characters, see [Multibyte Character Load Errors](multi-byte-character-load-errors.md)\.